Novecento99/Holophonor/README.md

 You will need problably need also to download Microsoft C++ BuildTools, the most clear guide I found to so is [here](https://github.com/bycloudai/InstallVSBuildToolsWindows)

-IF you are using a N Windows version, you'll need to install Windows Media Feature Pack, you can find how to install it [here](https://www.microsoft.com/en-us/software-download/mediafeaturepack)
+If you are using a N Windows version, you could need to install Windows Media Feature Pack, you can find how to install it [here](https://www.microsoft.com/en-us/software-download/mediafeaturepack)

-Also if you have a nvidia graphic card, you can install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to (drastically) improve Holophonor performance
+If you have a nvidia graphic card,  install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to (drastically) improve Holophonor performance

 ### LiuNet class